Nomenclature of Phycobilin lyases and related proteins

 - CpeS-I subfamily The CpeS-I from Fremyella diplosiphon strain UTEX481 was characterized as a PEB:Cys-80 beta-PE lyase (Biswas et al., 2011).
 This subfamily contains all PE-containing cyanobacteria outside the marine Synechococcus/Prochlorococcus branch

-- CpeS-II subfamily This subfamily contains all marine picocyanobacteria, except Prochlorococcus HL ecotypes the derived CpeS sequence of which was classified in a different subfamily (CpeS ProHL).
+- CpeS-II subfamily All marine picocyanobacteria possess this gene, except high-light adapted (HL) Prochlorococcus ecotypes, the derived CpeS sequence of which was classified into a different subfamily (CpeS-ProHL).

-- CpeU family Not biochemically characterized yet.
-Given its gene environment, it is possibly a PEI:PEB lyase, but the cysteinyl residue it chromophorylates is unknown yet.
-In marine Synechococcus, it may also act on the corresponding site of PEII, at least in low PUB strains.
+- CpeU family No member of this putative phycobilin lyase has been fully biochemically characterized yet.
+Given its gene environment (see e.g. Grébert et al. 2022), this is probably a PEB:PEI lyase, but the cysteinyl residue chromophorylated by this enzyme is unknown yet.
+In marine Synechococcus pigment type 3 strains, it may also act on the corresponding site of PEII, at least in low-PUB strains.

-- CpeU-II subfamily includes all PE-containing strains marine Synechococcus (subcluster 5)
+- CpeU-II subfamily includes all PE-containing strains marine Synechococcus and Cyanobium.

 - CpcS homologs family Unknown function.
 Present only in some PC- or PE-containing cyanobacteria but absent from marine picocyanobacteria.